ChilliCream/workshops/crypto-maui/docs/docs/01-intro.md

 **17:00 FINISH**

-## Day 2: GraphQL in the front-end with Maui
+## Day 2: GraphQL in the front-end with MAUI

 **09:00**